 The following questions are not easy to ask or respond to.
-Use common sense and judgement to ask these questions.
+Use common sense and judgment to ask these questions.

 25. Make three true “we” statements each.
 For instance, “We are both in this room feeling … “

-There are no right answers for this question.
-The response could be humorous, profound or silly and could possibly reflect the person’s presence of mind.
+There are no right answers to this question.
+The response could be humorous, profound, or silly and could possibly reflect the person’s presence of mind.

 26. Complete this sentence: “I wish I had someone with whom I could share … “